Christ Church, Southgate

 Christ Church, Southgate, is a Church of England parish church in Waterfall Road, Southgate, London.
 It describes itself as a "liberal catholic Church of England parish".
 The building is grade II* listed with Historic England.
 In 2014 the church registered as an Inclusive Church.
 The church choir makes regular recordings and tours as well as supporting worship on Sundays at 10am and at Choral Evensong at 6.30pm.

 History

-In 1615, Sir John Weld, owner of the Arnos Grove estate, established the Weld Chapel, located to the west of Christ Church, at which local people were allowed to worship.
+In 1615, Sir John Weld, owner of the Arnos Grove estate, established the Weld Chapel, located just west of Christ Church, at which local people were allowed to worship.
 In the 19th century, the Rev. James Baird, a minister of the Weld Chapel who had married into the Walker family who then owned Arnos Grove house, saw that the chapel was too small and dilapidated for current needs, and the Walker family donated land on which Christ Church was built.
 The architect was Sir George Gilbert Scott (father of George Gilbert Scott Jr.).
 The church was consecrated by John Jackson, then Bishop of Lincoln and later Bishop of London, on 17 July 1862.

+The Weld Chapel was demolished in 1863 and its site remains marked in the old churchyard outside the west door of the church.